/*

 • Externally Observable Security Ratings– Very popular for bringing some degree of technology scrutiny, but far too limited in diagnosing true risk.
 Often data is limited to easily correctable website configuration issues that represent relatively minor threats for organizations who are not e-commerce.
 These fail to identify key security fundamentals, such as presence and status of policies and procedures, levels of training and risk education within the workforce, specific security solutions in place and an understanding of unique risk faced by the client.

-To properly protect clients, as well as determine true vulnerabilities that require action, analysis must go deeper.
+Analysis must go deeper to properly protect clients, and determining true vulnerabilities requires action.
 It must go inside the organization, to understand and benchmark status as well as measure progress.
-These answers do not come from AI engines or external pings, but happen inside the firewall, and can only be discovered through human interaction.
+These answers do not come from AI engines or external pings.
+They happen inside the firewall, and can only be discovered through human interaction.
+At TEKRiSQ we engage clients in a process that uncovers what others cannot.
+We both profile responses and evaluate validity & certainty of those responses.
+We use questioning techniques and confidence measurement.
+These processes are the best way to ensure accuracy, and a complete upfront understanding.

-IA offers Incredible Advantages
+IA Means Incredible Advantages

 • Properly Serve Clients– the process of independently identifying risk free of client or agent bias offers objectivity.
 It also establishes a benchmark to be used to measure progress against, and enlightened the client on ways to help them minimize risk.
 Making this discovery fast, painless and affordable prevents the heavy lift that often is the reason for apathy and inaction.